W00ng/ESP32-S3-EYE/README.md

 Hold down BOOT button and press RST button, then release RST button first, and BOOT button next.
 In this way, the board enters Firmware Download mode and you can start flashing program onto the board.
 After flashing the program, press RST button to start the program.

+## Support

+if you need any help, please connect: aemails@163.com